Aluminum Wheel Repair

 What You Should Know About Aluminum

-Aluminum repair requires a different process and different tools than working with steel or other metals.
+Aluminum wheel repair requires a different process and different tools than working with steel or other metals.

 Unlike steel, aluminum doesn’t have “metal memory”.
 Reshaping aluminum to it’s original design is a more difficult process and requires the technician to have a high level of skill to perform this work.